Ontario First Nation, Métis and Inuit Education Policy Framework, 2007

 In January 2007, the Ontario Ministry of Education released the Ontario First Nation, Métis, and Inuit Education Policy Framework (FNMI) which outlines:

-- Strategies and an implementation plan to improve educational outcomes for Aboriginal students
+- Strategies and an implementation plan to improve educational outcomes for Indigenous students

-- The need to implement an Aboriginal student self-identification policy
+- The need to implement an Indigenous student self-identification policy

 The document outlines strategies to improve achievement and to close the gap between First Nation, Métis, and Inuit students in the areas of:

 - Advancement to post-secondary education

 - In Ontario, there are 424 490 First Nation, Métis, and Inuit people